Mabel Normand: Early life and career

-Amabel Ethelreid Normand was born in New Brighton, Staten Island, New York (before it was incorporated into New York City) on November 9, 1893.
+Amabel Ethelreid Normand was born in New Brighton, New York, (before it was incorporated into New York City as part of Staten Island) on November 9, 1893.
 She took her name from her father's only sibling, who had died before her birth in 1892.
-Her mother, Mary "Minnie" Drury, of Providence, Rhode Island, was of Irish heritage; while her father, Clodman "Claude" George Normand, was French Canadian, with his ancestral lineage dating back to Normandy in France and their surname originally being LeNormand or Le Normand.
+Normand's mother, Mary "Minnie" Drury, of Providence, Rhode Island, was of Irish heritage; while her father, Clodman "Claude" George Normand, was French Canadian, with his ancestral lineage dating back to Normandy in France and their surname originally being LeNormand or Le Normand.

 For a short time at the start of her career, Normand worked for Vitagraph Studios in New York City for $25 per week, but Vitagraph founder Albert E. Smith admitted she was one of several actresses about whom he made a mistake in estimating their "potential for future stardom."
-Her intensely beguiling lead performance in the 1911 dramatic short film Her Awakening, directed by D. W. Griffith, drew Normand attention and led to her meeting director Mack Sennett while at Griffith's Biograph Company.
-She subsequently embarked on a chaotic relationship with him.
+Normand's intensely beguiling lead performance in the 1911 dramatic short film Her Awakening, directed by D. W. Griffith, drew her attention and led to her meeting director Mack Sennett while at Griffith's Biograph Company.
+The two subsequently embarked on a chaotic relationship.
 Sennett later brought Normand to California when he founded Keystone Studios in 1912.

-She is credited as being the first film star to receive a pie thrown in the face.

 Normand appeared with Charlie Chaplin and Roscoe "Fatty" Arbuckle in many short films.
-She played a key role in starting Chaplin's film career and acted as his leading lady and mentor in a string of films in 1914, sometimes directing, co-directing, or co-writing films with him.
+With the 1913 film A Noise from the Deep, Normand is credited as being the first film star to receive a pie thrown in the face.
+She played a key role in starting Chaplin's film career and acted as his leading lady and mentor in a string of films in 1914, collaborating with him as a director, co-director or co-writer.
 Chaplin had considerable initial difficulty adjusting to the demands of film acting, and his performance suffered for it.
 After his first film appearance in Making a Living, Sennett felt he had made a costly mistake.
 However, Normand persuaded Sennett to give Chaplin another chance, and she and Chaplin appeared together in a dozen subsequent films, almost always as a couple in the lead roles.
 At the start of 1914, Chaplin first played his Tramp character in Mabel's Strange Predicament, although it wound up being the second Tramp film released; Normand directed Chaplin and herself in the film.
 Later that year, Normand starred with Chaplin and Marie Dressler in Tillie's Punctured Romance, the first feature-length comedy.

-Normand opened her own film company in partnership with Sennett in 1916, based in Culver City.
-She lost the company in 1918 when its parent company, Triangle Film Corporation, experienced a massive shake up which also had Sennett lose Keystone and establish his own independent studio.
+Normand opened her own film company in partnership with Sennett in 1916, based in Culver City, California.
+She lost the company in 1918 when its parent company, Triangle Film Corporation, experienced a massive shakeup which also had Sennett lose Keystone Studios and establish his own independent company.
 In 1918, as her relationship with Sennett came to an end, Normand signed a $3,500-per-week contract with Samuel Goldwyn.
 Around that same time, Normand allegedly had a miscarriage (or stillbirth) with Goldwyn's child.